Sony Music Gives

 Social Justice Fund

-Together with our community partners, Sony Music Group has donated funds to help strengthen the fight for social injustice.
+Together with our community partners, Sony Music Group has donated funds to help strengthen the fight against social injustice.
 A list of charities working with the Company can be found below.

 - 100 Black Men of Middle Tennessee